 Fortunately, upper cervical chiropractors have seen success in helping reduce pain levels and other fibromyalgia symptoms.
 This is because an atlas (C1) misalignment can affect the brainstem and blood flow to the brain.
 As a result, the body may no longer process pain signals correctly, and the brain’s emotional response to pain may be affected.

-Once atlas alignment is gently corrected using a low force adjustment, many patients have experienced reduced symptoms.
+Once the correction of atlas alignment happens using a low force adjustment, many patients can experience fewer and less severe symptoms.
 Finding a practitioner near you may be the first step in becoming more active again.